 Survey Squad say they're willing to pay you cash just for giving your opinion.
 Sounds like an easy and hassle-free way to make some extra money online right?

-Survey sites like Zap Surveys, Cash For Apps and Peanut Labs end up in the “not worth it” category because when all is said and done you end up working for less than $1 an hour.
+Survey sites like Zap Surveys, Cash For Apps and Peanut Labs end up in the category of “not worth it” because when all is said and done they pay you less than $1 an hour.
 Let's see if Survey Squad can do any better.

-Like most online survey sites like Project Payday and Dollar Surveys, Survey Squad (formerly known as Focus Forward) make money by connecting brands and companies to consumers so they can get feedback on a product or ad campaign so they can make it better.
+Like other online survey sites like Project Payday and Dollar Surveys, Survey Squad (formerly known as Focus Forward) make money by connecting brands and companies to consumers so they can get feedback on a product or ad campaign so they can make it better.

 They promise to pay you for taking part in online and mobile surveys, telephone interviews and in-person focus groups.